university-of-york/research-it-documentation/docs/source/using_viking/jobscripts_program_specific.rst

   - A location to save a *registry*
   - A Slurm batch job template file (one provided below)

-The registry is just a structured directory where ``batchtools`` saves its environment, which includes items such as the completed Slurm job script, serialized versions of the ``R`` code to run, and outputs from each iteration of the array.
+The registry is just a structured directory where ``batchtools`` saves its environment, which includes items such as the completed Slurm job script, serialised versions of the ``R`` code to run, and outputs from each iteration of the array.

 The ``R`` script below shows how to use ``batchtools`` to convert the for-loop parameter sweep into an array job that runs on Viking.
 This script will need to be moved onto Viking and run - it can't automatically submit from your PC (yet... watch this space).